lalounirfullstack/OnlineUsersAPI/README.md

 This API offers the following Actions:
 + Get All Users : https://peticiones.online/api/users
   + Returns Array of Objects with all users data.
-  + Provides Pagination - Not used in the application.
+  + Provides Pagination - Used to render Users in multiple Pages.
 + Get User By ID: https://peticiones.online/api/users/IDUSUARIO
   + Returns users that matches provided ID
   + Error if user cannot be found.